FmiKL/wp-custom-fields/README.md

 Simply extend the corresponding abstract class and implement the desired parameters as well as the method that will contain the fields.

+To use wp media in your form, make sure that the placeholder of the input contains the word "image," "avatar," or "icon."

 ## Classes to extend depending on use case: